Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘
 ```

-By overwriting the `key` with a dummy value (or `NULL`), we can "trick" the allocator into thinking the chunk is not currently in the TCACHE.
+By overwriting the `key` with a dummy value (or `NULL`), we can "trick" the allocator into thinking that the chunk is not currently in the TCACHE.
 This allows us to call `free()` a second time on the same chunk without triggering the security crash.

 ### Exploit